Q: How many transfers does Dickinson admit?

 Q: Is an interview required?

-A: While not required, an interview is strongly encouraged.
+A: While not required, an interview is encouraged.
 It gives us an opportunity to learn more about you as a person and gives you the chance to see firsthand all the wonderful opportunities that are available to our students.
+If you are unable to visit campus for your interview, the Dickinson Admissions Volunteer Society (DAVS) may be able to arrange an interview in your area.

 Q: What is Dickinson’s policy regarding standardized test score submission?